 I will share tips and tricks on how to build and use the “naked” GoPro 8 – a stripped down GoPro Hero 8.
 You can reduce the weigh of the camera from 126g to only 15g.
 Using a BEC, you can power it directly from your drone’s LiPo battery.

 This guide will focus on the GoPro Hero 8.
-I have another post just for the Hero 6.
-I recommend reading it too, there is info that might be useful and can be applied to the naked Hero 8.
+I have another post just for the Hero 6, the GoPro Hero 9, and Naked GoPro Hero 10 (officially made by GoPro)

 Warning: This project is for advanced users only, if you choose to follow instructions in this post, do so at your own risk.

 Going forward, I think the GoPro Hero 8 might be a better alternative, because of Hero 6’s diminishing supply of spare parts as it’s been discontinued for years.